Ding Jiaxi: International response

+Awards

+2023 Global Human Rights Defender Award, Department of State

+While in prison, Ding was announced recipient of the Department of State's 2023 Global Human Rights Defender Award.
+His wife, Sophie Luo, received the award on his behalf.

+2023 Human Rights Awards, Council of Bars and Law Societies of Europe (CCBE)

 Ding, along with Xu and human rights lawyer Chow Hang-tung, received the Council of Bars and Law Societies of Europe (CCBE) Human Rights Award 2023 for their "courage, determination and commitment to defending human rights and the rule of law in China".
 CCBE President Panagiotis Perakis stated that "European lawyers will continue to closely monitor the situation and support their Chinese colleagues who need help.
 We will never accept that lawyers are targeted because of their legitimate activities as lawyers."

+Nobel Peace Prize nomination

 Ding was nominated for the Nobel Peace Prize in 2024 by chairs of the Congressional-Executive Commission on China Christopher Smith and Jeff Merkley, commending on Ding's "deep commitment to human rights and peace in China".

+Personal life

+Ding is married to engineer and human rights activist Sophie Luo (Luo Shengchun), and the couple have two daughters.